adithirgis/adithiru/content/_index.md

 action_label: Read More &rarr;
 action_link: /about
 action_type: text
 description: I am a researcher, data scientist and a wildlife conservationist.
 I am interested in Environmental Data Science and I like to tell stories with data.
-I am constantly benefited by the programming community.
 image_left: true
 images:
 - img/typewriter_bw.jpg